ECE-IoT/Prototyping/README.md

 ## Embedded development

+### `C++` Development

 The process of development takes place in the mentioned sub folder structure.
+Open the certain sub category in an own VSCode Window, this ensures that PlatformIO will detect the right `.ini` file

+### Usage of Authentication files

+If there is the need of using SPIFFs on the `ESP32` all files need to be converted to **binary** format.
+In order to convert the `.pem`, `.key` or `.crt` files correctly the python script `generate-certs.py` can be utilized.

+Process of conversion:

+1. create (if not already existing) the directory `/data` in your file-tree
+2. add the device-key, the private-key and the rootCA file to the `/data` directory
+3. run the script with `generate-certs.py`
+4. use PlatformIO to upload `/data` to the *ESP32*